kvasdopil/ui-gen/README.md

 - 🖱️ **Selectable Screens**: Click any screen to select it, center it, and zoom to 100%
 - 🎨 **Visual Selection**: Selected screens display a 2px blue border
 - 👆 **Click Outside to Deselect**: Click on empty space to deselect the current screen
+- 🏷️ **Screen Titles**: Each generated screen displays a descriptive title above it, extracted from HTML metadata

 ## User Stories